 Most electronic equipment necessary in school is supplied by the school.
-Students are NOT allowed to use any electronic device in their pocket, purse, book bag, etc during the school day without prior approval from school official.
+Students are NOT allowed to use any electronic device in their pocket, purse, book bag, etc during the school day without prior approval from school officials

 If these items are brought to school, they are to remain out of sight until school is released for the day.
-Such devices include, but are not limited to radios, portable TV's, electronic toys, pagers, cellular telephones, smart phones, I-pods/MP3 players, CD players, head-sets, beepers or other paging devices.
+Such devices include, but are not limited to radios, portable TV's, electronic toys, pagers, cellular telephones, smart phones, iPods/MP3 players, CD players, head-sets, beepers or other paging devices, or Air Pods and other earbuds.